Temporary Import Scheme

 ✔ Ensure you lodge sufficient security in the form of Banker’s Guarantee (BG), Finance Company Guarantee or an Insurance Bond to cover the amount of security required and the security has sufficient validity to cover the total temporary import period declared.

-✔ Ensure goods brought in under the TIS are re-exported no later than the temporary importation End-Date indicated on the approved Singapore Customs Inward permit or the final date allowed for re-exportation/re-importation under the ATA Carnet.
+✔ Ensure goods brought in under the TIS are re-exported no later than the temporary importation End-Date indicated on the approved Customs inward permit.

-✔ Ensure that you comply with the permit condition
+✔ Ensure that you comply with the permit conditions:

-- D6 condition - “An E-file application must be made to Company Compliance Branch for supervision of stuffing/unstuffing of container.”
+- D6 condition – “An E-file application must be made to Company Compliance Branch for supervision of stuffing of containers for export.”

 ✔ Ensure you declare the correct permit type for goods to be re-exported under the TIS with the relevant supporting documents.

-✔ Ensure to apply for customs supervision of stuffing of the container containing goods exported under ATA Carnet or inspection of all goods exported under TIS (refer to permit conditions).
+✔ Ensure to apply for customs supervision of stuffing of containers or inspection of goods exported under TIS (refer to permit conditions).

 -